 - A human being also has to acknowledge responsibility for the repurcussions of his choice of transcendence.
 Each choice leads to repurcussions that immediately pile on his ever growing stack of facticity, for which he has to once again generate the willingness to say – “this is my facticity”

-Responsibility is being responsible for one’s facticity; and for freedom to choose; and for the repurcussions of those choices.
+Responsibility is being responsible for one’s facticity; and for one’s freedom to choose; and for the repurcussions of those choices.
 While facticity, transcendence and freedom are givens; responsibility is always generated.
 Authenticity is all about generating that responsibility.

 Given that everything shows up in the backdrop of negations, we can say that one clear way to grasp what it means to be authentic is to grasp how not to be inauthentic.
 By working on shunning one’s inauthenticity, one can inch closer to being authentic.
 Therefore, if we can grasp what it means to be inauthentic, we can work towards shunning that.
 Being inauthentic is to live life as if one is not a free transcendence of one’s facticity.
 Existentialists call it bad-faith.
 Bad-faith tricks you into behaviour that has you use freedom against itself.
 Being honest about the ways in which we slip into bad-faith allows us to create for ourselves an opportunity for authenticity.
 I have listed several ways in which one can slip into bad-faith in a previous blog post.
 If we make an attempt to keep bringing to awareness the ways in which we slip into bad-faith, we can create opportunities for choosing authenticity instead of bad-faith.